alilotfi23/vagrant/README.md

 # Vagrant VirtualBox
-Vagrant file for up Ubuntu machine on VirtualBox.
+The vagrant file is for the Ubuntu machine on VirtualBox.
 ##  Install Ubuntu Box

 Install Vagrant box